larsjx/phase-0/week-1/tracking-changes-reflection.md

   7. Review the changes that were made and optionally leave a comment that might be helpful
   8. Click on the “Create Pull Request” button again
   9. Click on the “Merge Pull Request” button followed by “Confirm Merge” button
-  10. Finally, as this feature has now been merged back into the master branch it’s safe to delete the feature branch to keep the repo neat.
+  10. Once this feature has been merged back into the master branch it’s safe to delete the feature branch and help keep the repo neat.
 Do this by clicking on the button labeled “Delete Branch”
+  11. The final step is to update the local copy of your git repository.
+Do this with the command 'git pull origin master'

 # Why are pull requests preferred when working with teams?
 Pull requests are preferred when working with teams because they enable different team members to view and comment and/or stop any changes that have been made to project feature branches before merging them back in with the master branch.